WASP-SYSTEMS/crs_exercise/README.md

 make docker-build
 ```

-Now you are ready build your agent in `minimal_crs.py`.
+Now you are ready implement your agent in `minimal_crs.py`.

 **NOTE**: Execute your the CRS by running `python3 minimal_crs.py` in the root directory of this project to prevent import errors.